 Imagine you’re a scam artist looking for a vulnerable group to prey on.

-Old people are often good marks, but they’re dispersed throughout the population, so finding a group to victimize can prove problematic.
+Older people are often good marks, but they’re dispersed throughout the population.
+So, finding a group to victimize can prove problematic.
 The very young are too often protected by parents and may not have enough money to make them worthwhile targets.
-But college students?
-Perfect.

 College students are old enough to have money, young enough to be vulnerable and likely to be unsupervised and away from home for the first time.
 Added bonus: They’re not hard to find because they congregate by the thousands on campuses nationwide.

 Following are scams every college student must avoid.

 Someone calls, claiming to be with your school.
 They warn that your tuition is late, and as a result you’ll be dropped from your classes today.
 You’re ordered to pay immediately, over the phone.